Gyu-Park/Sets-and-Maps/README.md

 - LinkedHashSet: values are stored in the order in which the values are inserted into the LinkedHashSet.
 - TreeSet: values are sorted when they are inserted into the TreeSet.

-Sets are way efficient than arrayList or LinkedList when checking if a value is in a Set and removing a value.
+Sets are way efficient than arrayList or LinkedList when checking if a value is in a Set and removing values.